 Cavities, also called tooth decay or caries, are bacterial infections of tooth surfaces that develop into tiny openings or holes.
 Roughly 92% of adults have tooth decay.

-The bacteria in plaque produce acids, which destroy the enamel of the teeth, causing tooth decay.
+The bacteria in plaque produce acids, which destroy your tooth enamel, causing tooth decay.

 Gingivitis is a type of periodontal disease that causes gum inflammation.
 Nearly half of adults aged 30 or older have gum disease.
 If not cleaned properly, plaque can irritate the gums, causing inflammation, swelling, or bleeding.